June 17th 2025

 Evening Walk

-There’s a walk I like where the birds are notable.
+This is my most frequent sizable walk.
+It takes about two hours, not long, but it’s not a local meander.
+The birds are notable.
 In the woods, blackbirds.
 Above the fields, skylarks.
 I would be content with just those two, more precious because they are seasonal.
 When do skylarks stop singing?
 I’m not sure but it’s a summery delight.

 War and Landscape

 There are stories about men returning from World War Two when the first thing they did was visit a loved landscape.
-In one story I read, he walked in Scotland.
-I think it was Buachaille Etive Mòr.
+In one story I read, he walked Buachaille Etive Mòr in Scotland.

-Don MCcullin was a renowned war photographer troubled with the ethics of his job.
+Don MCcullin used to be a war photographer but troubled with the ethics of his job.
 That’s a subject for discussion while reading Susan Sontag’s book.

 There isn’t a conclusive answer to this, how to regard war photography, but MCcullin recently made dismissive remarks.
 “We’re nothing special” he said, countering any notion of importance.
 We’re “opportunists” he insisted, suggesting voyeurism more than heroism.

-Lee Miller’s photograph, not of conflict, I find very disturbing.
+Lee Miller’s photograph, signalling victory not conflict, I find very disturbing.
 Could I have done that?
 I don’t think so.
-I would have felt tainted with evil, just being there, which couldn’t be washed away.
+I would have felt contaminated with evil, which couldn’t be washed away.

 MCcullin now spends his time photographing landscape.
 His work is nothing special, but it’s an interesting story.

 Stillness is a good description in relation to war.
-The noise of guns, missiles and bombs must be horrendous.
-You may not be in danger but others are, and you can’t get away from it.
+The screech and crash of guns, missiles and bombs must be horrendous.
 Noise memory is a P.T.S.D. symptom of Charles Moon in A Month in the Country.
 He still hears the guns.

 The silence of the hills is a counterpoint resource.
-We’re not in war zones but car engines, buses, and drive by rap is the same idea.
+We’re not in war zones but car engines, buses, and city soundscape is the same idea.

 Intelligence